Birkbjo/Lost-Ark-Queue-Monitor/README.md

 ### Configuration

 The user configuration-file is located in `config.json`.
-If you haven't ran the program yet you can create it or just modify `default.config.json`.
+If you haven't run the program yet you can create it or just modify `default.config.json`.

 `PUSHBULLET` - Contains parameters for pushbullet integration.
 See [Notifications](#notifications).